Rouler4wd/Gemini-Gaming-Store/README.md

 # Gaming AI Store
 This project implements a web-based interface using Gradio for a gaming accessories store.
 Users can browse through a menu of gaming controllers, headsets, keyboards, mice, and accessories, select items with various modifiers, apply discounts using promo codes, and place orders.
+Remember to enter your API key in the code :)

 ## Features
 Browse and select from a variety of gaming accessories.